 In anguish, I walked away from my first love.

 I was told that my end would likely come by being beaten to death after saying the wrong thing to the wrong person at the wrong time.
-Nearly two decades before Matthew Shepard, it was clear that violent deaths of gay men was not uncommon in the Rocky Mountains.
+Nearly two decades before Matthew Shepard, it was clear that violent deaths of gay men were not uncommon in the Rocky Mountains.

 I decided, instead, to choose my own death.
 One day, I would fail to return from a hike, killed by a bear or fallen from a cliff.
 I truly felt that I had no value as a person: but I could feed grizzlies, vultures and ants.
 I wanted to gaze across a vista from a ridge knowing that there was no other person within twenty miles of me.
 If I died doing that, no matter.